quirkyinc/api/README.md

 ## Client explanation

-The `QuirkyApi::Client` is the API wrapper for communication quirky API's.
+The `QuirkyApi::Client` is a library that communicates with Quirky APIs across each applications.
 It generates secure, signed requests and handles responses with pseudo models.

-`QuirkyApi::Client` is available with the `quirky-api` gem.
+`QuirkyApi::Client` is automatically available with the `quirky-api` gem.

 ## Client Usage